-Vocal music, band, visual arts and drama will be available.
+Vocal music, band, visual arts and drama are offered.

-Trinity provides special needs instruction for students who struggle academically as well as gifted students.
+Trinity provides intervention for students who struggle academically as well as gifted students.
 We realize that each student is created by God with his own unique strengths and weaknesses.

 Trinity uses the National Institute of Learning Development (NILD) model of intervention to provide specialized instruction for students with learning differences.
-Unlike simple tutoring which focuses on re-teaching content, NILD therapy teaches the learning processes needed to be successful in the classroom.
-NILD focuses on basic skill areas such as reading, writing, spelling, math, and reasoning.
-NILD therapy helps students find strategies to compensate for vulnerable areas and become competent, confident learners.
+Unlike simple tutoring which focuses on re-teaching content, NILD educational therapy addresses the processing and cognitive areas needed to be successful in the classroom.
+Educational therapy equips students to become competent, confident learners.